ionic-team/stencil-site/docs/guides/server-side-rendering.md

 }
 ```

-with `button.css` being something like:
+And this `button.css` which imports additional common styles:

 ```css
 /* button.css */